Best Practices

 Amount of Assistance

-• At least 3% of the county median home price (frequency of adjustment correlates to market fluctuation)
+• Amount is ≥ 3-5% of the county median home price.
+NOTE: The frequency of adjustments correlates to market fluctuation.

-• Can be used for down payment and closing costs, including prepays and principal reduction
+• Funds can be used for down payment and closing costs, including prepays, permanent interest rate buydown, and principal reduction.

 The following options are allowable: